microsoft/Windows-AppConsult-PWALab/Manual/README.md

 - The client, which is the mobile or desktop application.
 It takes care of creating a notification channel and sharing it with the backend.
 Then it goes dormant waiting to receive notifications.
 - The backend, which is the server side application that sends the notification.
 The backend holds the information when it's the right time to send a notification, based on the scenario.
 For example, a sport application may send a notification every time one of the teams has scored a goal.
 The backend stores also the list of all the channels coming from the client application, with one or more information to identify the user.
 This way, the backend knows not only the right time, but also the right users who will receive the notification.
 The sport application, for example, may send a goal notification only to the users who are interested in following one of the teams that has scored.
 - The push notification service.
 This service acts as a middle man between the client and the backend.
 The backend won't talk directly to the client, but it will send the HTTP request to the service, which will take care of converting it into a  notification and route it to the right device.
 Being the point of connection between devices and the backend, each mobile platform offers its own service.
 Android leverages the [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) service; iOS uses the [Apple Push Notification service](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html#//apple_ref/doc/uid/TP40008194-CH8-SW1); Microsoft, in the end, offers the [Windows Push Notification service](https://docs.microsoft.com/en-us/windows/uwp/design/shell/tiles-and-notifications/windows-push-notification-services--wns--overview) for Windows devices.
-All these services implements an authentication process, in order to avoid that a random actor may send notifications to a device just by discovering the channel's URL.
+All these services implement an authentication process, in order to avoid that a random actor may send notifications to a device just by discovering the channel's URL.
 As a consequence, when you want to implement push notifications in an application, you typically have to register it in a portal provided by the platform owner, so that you can get the credentials required to authenticate against the service.

 However, our scenario is slightly different.
 We have built a web application, which is platform agnostic.
 As such, having to implement a different backend for each desktop and mobile platform on the market would be quite expensive.
 The solution is to use Web Push notifications, which are based on two standard W3C features: